Kampot, Cambodia

 Help, I need a doctor

 Medical services are very basic in Kampot, less than basic in Kep (nonexistent on Bokor Mountain), and a bit better in Phnom Penh.
 Malaria is common in the jungles, but not in Kampot and Kep.
 Most all drugs can be purchased over the counter at a few dozen pharmacies in Kampot town.
 Outside of town is the Sonja Kill Memorial Hospital.
-On the Riverfront there is Pharmacy Davy.
-English speaking with a wide range of drugs.
+On the Riverfront there is Pharmacy Davy, and at the Old Market is Ucare Pharmacy.
+Both English speaking with a wide range of drugs.
 Also, around the Market, and Old Market there are about 6 or 8 pharmacies.
 Several Clinics in town with varying degrees of service.

 Customs and Culture